proxia-mes/interfaces/README.md

 e.g. `name: proxia-mes_connector_erp-service_v1`

 ### Use the generated Artifacts
-Once a Artifact is generated (for C# the (.dll) libs, is added to the GitHub Nuget Repository, for Typescript the npm-package ist added to the GitHub npm registry), you can use this libs as any other resource.

 #### 1. C# .Net

+If an Artifact is generated, the dll lib is added to the GitHub Nuget Repository, you can use this libs like any other resource:

 Add nuget resource to your .NET project

     dotnet nuget add source --username <USERNAME> --password <PERSONAL_ACCESS_TOKEN> --store-password-in-clear-text --name github "https://nuget.pkg.github.com/proxia-mes/index.json"